23. Merging

 |/

-Through periodic master branch merging with the style branch you can pick up any changes or modifications to the master to maintain compatibility with the style changes in the mainline.
+Through periodic main branch merging with the style branch you can pick up any changes or modifications to the main to maintain compatibility with the style changes in the mainline.

 However, it does produce ugly commit graphs.
 Later we will look at the option of rebasing rather than merging.